 Mould growth in buildings is a global problem.
 It increases with high moisture and increased humidity.
 This could be due to natural high humidity ambient conditions or extreme weather events such as heavy rain, cyclones, storms and floods.
 It could also be due to water leakage in buildings, condensation or moisture generated inside the space.

 Moulds can grow on just about any material, if moisture and a food source are available.
-For example, excessive mould growth may occur on building materials, including carpet, ceiling tiles, insulation, paper, wallboard, wood, surfaces behind wallpaper, under windowsills, or in heating, ventilation duct work, and air conditioning (HVAC) systems.
+For example, excessive mould growth may occur on building materials, including carpet, ceiling tiles, insulation, paper, wallboard, wood, surfaces behind wallpaper, under windowsills, or in heating, ventilation duct ductwork, and air conditioning (HVAC) systems.
+Mould will also grow on food scraps.

 When does mould grow within buildings?